Volunteer Hunter Education Instructors

 If you are interested in becoming a volunteer hunter education instructor or are interested in receiving more information about the certification program please email firstname.lastname@example.org.

 Volunteer Hunter Education Instructor Resources

 Iowa Administrative Code Chapter 12 - Division II & III

-Student Registration Portal - To be used to view and register for upcoming classes, instructor workshops, and advanced training opportunities such as Wingshooting Education, Species Specific Seminars, Range Safety Officer Training, etc.
+Student Registration Website - To be used to view and register for upcoming classes, instructor workshops, and advanced training opportunities such as Wingshooting Education, Species Specific Seminars, Range Safety Officer Training, etc.

-Instructor Class Management Portal - To be used only by certified instructors to update their contact information, set up classes, and manage classes.
+Instructor Class Management Website - To be used only by certified instructors to update their contact information, set up classes, and manage classes.

 Listserve: Iowa Hunter Education Instructors Information

 This listserv is for Iowa Hunter Education Instructors only!
 Subscribers to the Iowa Hunter Education Instructors Listserv will receive periodic updates regarding program information, upcoming events, and other necessary information.
 The listserv will give the Hunter Education Program Staff a chance to get viable information out to all Iowa Hunter Education Instructors in a timely manner.